-Starting and maintaining an informative blog full of relevant content is key to seeing inbound interest skyrocket.
+Starting and maintaining an informative blog full of relevant, informative content is key to skyrocketing inbound engagement.

 2. Give in the Consideration Stage

-You can be that trusted voice of reason, leading visitors to landing pages and high-value content offers that address their most pressing problems with a simple message they understand.
+You can position your brand as the trusted voice of reason, a trusted guide to help your ideal audience win the day.
+Use landing pages and high-value content offers that address their most pressing problems with a simple message they understand.